ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 #### **Temporal Data**

-This field can be date only following the ISO 8601 standard (YYYY-MM-DD) and completed to known precision (e.g. YYYY-MM, YYYY).
+Temporal data can be entered as date only following the ISO 8601 standard (YYYY-MM-DD) and completed to known precision (e.g. YYYY-MM, YYYY).
 Time is not required, but all times must be preceded by a date if reported in the same field.
-If date and time are split between two fields, call one "date" and the other "time.
+If date and time are split between two fields, call one "date" and the other "time".

 Times must be reported in Coordinated Universal Time (UTC) (YYYY-MM-DD hh:mm:ss) (use of "Z" and "T" characters are unnecessary) or Local Standard Time reporting offset or time zone in the File-level metadata.
 Do not report time using Daylight Savings Time.
 Complete times to known precision (e.g. YYYY-MM-DD hh).

 For timestamped data reported as intervals, specify the interval in the field name or in CSV Data Dictionary (CSV_dd).

-Temporal data using different standards can be provided as a separate variable (i.e., in an adjacent field) but only in addition to UTC format or Local Standard Time.
+Temporal data using different data standards can be provided as a separate variable (i.e., in an adjacent field) but only in addition to UTC format or Local Standard Time.

 In cases where the entire file consists of temporal data collected at a single date and time, the date and time must be reported in the File-level Metadata.

 ---

 #### **Temporal Data Range**
-Present range timestamped data as paired fields for start and stop times ("dateTime_start and dateTime_end" or "time_start and time_end").
+Present the range timestamped data as paired columns or rows for start and stop times (e.g., "dateTime_start" and "dateTime_end" or "time_start" and "time_end").

-The field name for timestamped data given as a range should specify if the measurement is the start, stop, or midpoint value, or be explained in the CSV Data Dictionary (CSV_dd).
+The column/row names for timestamped data that are given as a range should specify if the measurement is the start, stop, or midpoint value, or be explained in the CSV Data Dictionary (CSV_dd).

 ---